aks033/rawsocket/readme.txt

 		-A timeout thread constantly checks the difference between the last recieved packet and current time.
 If there is no packet transfer from the destination IP, then the program closes within 3 minutes

 		Window:
-		An advertised window of size
+		An advertised window of size of 5840 is maintained and the congestion window goes up by one everytime a packet is received.
+The maximum size of the congestion window in 1000.

 #############################
 ### Challenges Faced: #######
 #############################
-	- Figuring out how to receive packets using raw sockets and understanding headers.
+	- Figuring out how to receive and send packets using raw sockets
 	- computing IP checksum
-	- packing/unpacking headers
+	- Understanding headers and packing/unpacking them
-	-

 #############################
 ####### How to run: #########